ironscar/unreal-engine-dev-starter/docs/sculpting.md

   - Enable MRGB, go to Color menu at the top menu bar and select Fill for object
     - you can use a slider to adjust the intensity of color
   - Repeat this for all subtools so that material selection doesn't override the other subtools
+- `Shift + Click` on the eye icon of a subtool toggles visibility of all other subtools

 ---